ExposedCat/tg-local-llm/README.md

 - Next, I had to introduce tools, mainly for Web search.
 Sending tools along the message text (and potentially other pieces of data in a single message) is only possible with a strictly defined response format.
 This should be handled in two steps: first, I describe all so-called sections (such as message, tool, etc.) in System Prompt, with examples.
 This provides knowledge to a model about the structure of the response.
 This could work well, but sometimes model can misuse sections (write custom sections, use wrong characters, nest sections, etc.) so I leverage [Structured Outputs](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) by writing a strict grammar for the response format.
 Given this, model will technically be unable to break the format.
 - The tricky part, or "σ̌-solution".
 Just running it as-is, model will almost never respond in a proper format.
 This is because grammar contains something similar to `<message_start> [any_character] <message_end>`.
 Given that grammars are not lazy, when model will generate `<message_end>` it will be treated as a part of `[any_character]`, so it won't be required to stop.
 Given the confusion between grammar requirement and model thinking that it already finished, it will always produce an insane amount of semi-random text.
 The simple solution is to pick some barely used character, such as `σ̌`, and use it as a wrapper for section tags.
 Then, I replace `[any_character]` with `[any_character except σ̌]`.
 This way, whenever the model is writing `σ̌` it will be handled as a part of a required section tag since it can't belong to "any character" part.
 Later I changed it to `≪` (much less than) and `≫` (much greater than) to not to introduce another language in responses which can make model switch it for no reason.
 - Having implemented a reliable tool usage structure, I've built 2 tools: `search_web` and `get_text_content`.
 First one uses locally running [SearXNG](https://github.com/searxng/searxng) to retrieve a list of relevant links given `query`.
 As a response, model receives a bullet list of `source_url`, `title`.
 Second one uses headless browser to evaluate `document.body.innerText` essentially extracting all text from the web page.
 Result is passed to a separate LLM call (summarizer) with a request to summarize contents and remove metadata, summary is then given to main (chat context aware) model to respond.
 The tool is usually used after `search_web` or when users ask to read a specific URL.
 Bonus point: to avoid (rather minimise) robot checks and rejections on websites, I add custom User-Agent and some headers - it works much better (see `src/services/browser.ts`).
 - Given that, we have a few more possibilities.
 First, I added `category: text|image` to the `search_web` tool.
 This allows models to search images.
-Additional `attachment` section is used by model to provide a direct image URL which is then used by client.
+Additional `image` section is used by model to provide a direct image URL which is then used by client.
 Also, I updated structure so that model will write `tool_call` section before the `message` section.
 Meaning, model can now describe what is it doing with tools and client can show this to user before it gets tool response and actual response from the model.
 - Simple thinking (reasoning) can now be easily implemented by adding a compulsory `thoughts` section before the `message` section.
 - In addition, I add `tool_guide` section after `tool_response` with instructions on what to do with a specific tool response.
 For example, with text search, guide section will require model to select a source and use `get_text_content` tool read it.
-For image search, guide will prohibit extracting text and will require to attach one of the images to the attachment section in the response.
+For image search, guide will prohibit extracting text and will require to provide one of the images in the response.
 - To provide a much nicer experience, I introduced per-chat preferences, such as NSFW roleplay, "extreme state" and message limit (context length) notes.
 These basically modify system prompt, adjusting model behavior.
 For instance, you can use `/ai extremely lazy` to make model behave like a lazy person: internally, it will inject an instruction to behave this way and disable some conflicting instructions.
 Given this, I recommend to generate system prompt every time rather than storing it as a message in the database.

 ## Running